trilitech/umami-v2/apps/desktop/README.md

 Runs the electron app in the development mode.
 In order to get the dev tools work please make sure to set the `devTools` to `true` in the `webPreferences` in `public/electron.js`
-Note: you still have to have your `yarn start` running in a separate terminal
+Note: you still have to have your `yarn dev` running in a separate terminal

 ### `yarn electron:package:(mac|win|linux)`